 Stand with us in defense of religious freedom and the right to pray.
 Sign our critical petition.

 As we aggressively defend prayer, and Christian students at the Supreme Court, we urgently need your support.
-Have your gift DOUBLED today.
-Have your gift doubled through our Matching Challenge.
+Donate to defend prayer today.

 In our previous posts, we alerted you to the danger of mindfulness in schools , discussed the inherent Buddhist nature of mindfulness, and revealed the deception involved in getting these programs into schools.
 We thank you for rising to the challenge and partnering with us to eliminate this...